ChrisLMills/Udacity-Image-Classification-using-AWS-SageMaker/README.md

 1. Data uploading and preprocessing
 2. Model def
-3. Dataloader def
-4. Training def
+3. Training def
-5. Testing def
+4. Testing def
-6. Hyperparamter Search
+5. Hyperparamter Search
-7. Debugger and Profiler setup
+6. Debugger and Profiler setup
-8. Model training
+7. Model training
-9. Endpoint deployment
+8. Endpoint deployment
-10. Prediction
+9. Prediction

 I used PyTorch for my training script and the SageMaker SDK to setup the training environment and deploy the trained model.